LABSS/NetLogo2Mesa/Tutorial.md

-# How to convert an agent based model from Netlogo to Python.
+# How to convert an agent based model from NetLogo to Python.

 ...and other stuff that will help you avoid headaches.

 ## What is this guide about?

 In this guide we will take a model written in [NetLogo](https://github.com/NetLogo/NetLogo) and we will transform it into a Python model step by step.
 We will take the [NetLogo Virus on a Network model](https://ccl.northwestern.edu/netlogo/models/VirusonaNetwork) developed by Stonedahl and Wilensky in 2008, as sample written in NetLogo.
 The model demonstrates the spread of a virus within a network, composed of nodes that can assume 3 states: **S**usceptible, **I**nfected, or **R**esistant (SIR).
 Infected nodes can transmit the virus to their neighbors, susceptible nodes can be infected and resistant nodes cannot contract the virus.
 This guide examines the Mesa package, a popular agent-based modeling framework written in Python.
 We wrote this guide trying to be as clear as possible and following the mantra of the popular subreddit eli5 (Explain Like I'm Five).
-The python implementation of each procedure follows this outline:
+The Python implementation of each procedure follows this outline:
 1. What the code does in NetLogo
 2. The explanation of the translation process step by step
 3. The code translated into python

-In case you want to get straight to the point, in the models folder you will find model.py, the ready-made model.
+In case you want to get straight to the point, in the models folder you will find **model.py**, the ready-made model.
 As much as we care about this guide, summarizing all the knowledge on the topic is quite complex, in some places we kept it simple.
 In case you notice some important point that has not been touched, the issue section is open.

 ## Index:
   * [NetLogo2Mesa](#netlogo2mesa)